doritoes/ipgiraffe.com/6_Testing_and_Monitoring.md

     - https://dnschecker.org/#CNAME/www.ipgiraffe.com

 ## Monitoring
 Feel free to experiment with CloudWatch (search for "CloudWatch" in the AWS console).
-Be aware that configuring monitoring will generated additional traffic (load) to your Lamba function, API gateway, and to CloudFront.
+Be aware that configuring monitoring will generate additional traffic (load) to your Lamba function, API gateway, and to CloudFront.

 Start with *view automatic dashboards* and work from there.

 CloudWatch > Metrics > Lambda
 - Invocations
-- Average duration (you are build by the duration times the amount of memory allocated)
+- Average duration (you are billed by the duration times the amount of memory allocated)
 - Errors
 - Throttles (when the volume of requests to your function exceeds its available concurrency limit (how many instances of the Lambda function can run simultaneously)